kriserickson/topcoat-touch/README.md

 See the example files [index.html](/example/index.html) and [app.js](/example/js/app.js) to see how it is used.

+Read more about why topcoat-touch was created on my blog post, [It Appears You are Building A Framework](http://www.agingcoder.com/2014/01/06/it-appears-like-you-are-building-a-framework/)

 * [Getting Started](//github.com/kriserickson/topcoat-touch/wiki/Getting-Started) -- Getting started with topcoat touch.